Copyright © 2017

 Montana State University

-For free access to the pdf files for each chapter in the old 2011 version of this book, click on the link below:
+• 2011: Meteorology for Scientists and Engineers, 3rd Edition (MSE3) was written in 2011.
+It is completely in black and white (with color covers).
+Some readers still prefer this old version.
+For free access to the pdf files for each chapter in the old 2011 version of this book, click on the link here:

 Stull, R., 2011: "Meteorology for Scientists & Engineers, 3rd Edition."
 Univ. of British Columbia.
 938 pages. isbn 978-0-88865-178-5 .